snailpt/ResBiLSTM/README.md

 ### Overall Framework:
 ![architecture of ResBiLSTM](https://raw.githubusercontent.com/snailpt/ResBiLSTM/main/architecture.png)

+### The TUSZ Dataset
+The TUSZ dataset stands as one of the largest and most well-acknowledged open-source epilepsy EEG datasets available to researchers, offering detailed clinical case descriptions.
+It includes annotations on the timing and types of epileptic seizures, as well as comprehensive patient information such as sex, age, medications, clinical history, seizure event count, and duration.
+Our study utilized the May 2020 release of the corpus (V1.5.2), comprising 3050 seizure cases across eight distinct seizure types, recorded at various sampling frequencies and montages.
+The seizure types include Focal Non-Specific Seizure (FNSZ), Generalized Non-Specific Seizure (GNSZ), Absence Seizure (ABSZ), Complex Partial Seizure (CPSZ), Tonic Clonic Seizure (TCSZ), Tonic Seizure (TNSZ), Simple Partial Seizure (SPSZ), and Myoclonic Seizure (MYSZ), as detailed in Table 1.
+Due to the limited number of MYSZ events, we excluded this type and focused on the remaining seven seizure categories for analysis.

 ### Citation
 Hope this code can be useful.
 I would appreciate you citing us in your paper. 😊